stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

   -F response_format="verbose_json"
 ```

-This looks like exactly what we want - to pass the API our recording and get back JSON that contains the timestamps of each word.
-From there, we can calculate our speaking rate in words per minute.
+This looks like exactly what we want - to pass the API our recording and get back JSON with timestamps of each word.
+From there, we can calculate our speaking rate.

-To test this out I started by recording a short audio snippet of me talking at various talking speeds.
+To test this out I recorded a short audio clip of me talking at various talking speeds.
 I then wrote a simple C# function to call the API.
 The API response looks like this:

 ```json
 {